giorgiovilardo/SalesTaxKataInFSharp/README.md

 I'm leaving out quantity as it's not intrinsic to the item, it's more part of the receipt (tuple of item and quantity?).
 I'm doubtful that `TaxStatus` should stay on the item now; something `Local` here might be `Imported` in another nation.
 For now, it's fine like this.
+Can we do something for the `Name`?
+Enforcing some rules, some pre-validation?
+Other than not being empty, there's not much we can do.